yhagio/tutorialedge.net/content/golang/snippets/concatenate-strings-in-go.md

     }
 ---

-> In this code snippet, we are going to look at how you can efficiently concatenate strings in Go using the string.Builder type.
+👋 Welcome Gophers!
+In this code snippet, we are going to look at how you can efficiently concatenate strings in Go using the string.Builder type.

 <div class="filename"> $ go run main.go </div>